esthicodes/Elice_Coding_Python_I/README.md

 but now C20 million learners in the platform, and personally educated 30-40 students in 1:1 class uniform.
 You can create your own course.

+For teachers, teacher dashboard is unlocked, where they can create a homework and see student's which submitted homework.
+When accessing the homework, teacher can download the submitted file and then write a review and grade it.

+### Routing

+Each route checks if the user is authenticated.
+It means if correct mail and password were supplied and what role it has.
+So for example a teacher cannot enter /students/homeworks/1 route.
+The same is for student, he cannot enter teacher dashboard route.

+### Sessions

+The webpage uses sessions to confirm that user is registered.
+Once the user logins, his credentials are checked with bcrypt and Passport JS library.
+Once everything passes a session is created (serialized and deserialized) and stored in the cookies.
+The server attaches user to subsequent requests, so the back-end can easily access the details, like roles: student, teacher.

+### Database

+Database stores all users, homework, student submissions.
+The tables, like student submissions uses foreign keys to relate users to submitted homework.
+Moreover, homework table uses foreign keys to relate the homework to a teacher.

+## Current Improvements

+As all applications this one can also be improved.
+Possible improvements:

+- Have administrator account which confirms user identity, so that student could not register as a teacher
+- Ability to change account details
+- Have a way for teacher to upload videos, quizzes and contents to explain the assignment
+- Notificaitons to email about new homeworks or submissions

+## How to launch application

+1. Check that you have Android version 8+
+2. Clone the code: `엘리스 ELICE 코딩 교실_v1.1.7_apkpure.com`
+3. Run command prompt in the folder and run `npm install` to install all dependencies
+4. Once installed run command `npm start`
+5. In your browser go to `https://academy.elice.io/`
+6. You are ready to go!

 You can take part as a educator if you are enrolled in a computer science/software engineering degree of education.
 If you are interested, I can ping you or help you as well.

 For more inquiries, please contact <pinkgrape0691@gmail.com>
 <https://www.elice.io>